Self

 selfhood implies a first-person perspective and suggests potential uniqueness.
-Conversely, we use "person" as a third-person reference.
+Conversely, "person" is used as a third-person reference.
 Personal identity can be impaired in late-stage Alzheimer's disease and in other neurodegenerative diseases.
 Finally, the self is distinguishable from "others".
 Including the distinction between sameness and otherness, the self versus other is a research topic in contemporary philosophy and contemporary phenomenology (see also psychological phenomenology), psychology, psychiatry, neurology, and neuroscience.

-Although subjective experience is central to selfhood, the privacy of this experience is only one of many problems in the Philosophy of self and scientific study of consciousness.
+Although subjective experience is central to selfhood, the privacy of this experience is only one of many problems in the philosophy of self and the scientific study of consciousness.

 Psychology

 The psychology of self is the study of either the cognitive and affective representation of one's identity or the subject of experience.
-The earliest formulation of the self in modern psychology forms the distinction between the self as I, the subjective knower, and the self as Me, the subject that is known.
-Current views of the self in psychology position the self as playing an integral part in human motivation, cognition, affect, and social identity.
-Self following from John Locke has been seen as a product of episodic memory but research upon those with amnesia find they have a coherent sense of self based upon preserved conceptual autobiographical knowledge.
-It is increasingly possible to correlate cognitive and affective experience of self with neural processes.
-A goal of this ongoing research is to provide grounding and insight into the elements of which the complex multiple situated selves of human identity are composed.
+The earliest formulation of the self in modern psychology forms the distinction between two elements I and me.
+The self as I, is the subjective knower.
+While, the self as Me, is the subject that is known.
+Current views of the self in psychology positions the self as playing an integral part in human motivation, cognition, affect, and social identity.
+Self, following the ideas of John Locke, has been seen as a product of episodic memory but research on people with amnesia reveals that they have a coherent sense of self based on preserved conceptual autobiographical knowledge.
+Hence, it is possible to correlate cognitive and affective experiences of self with neural processes.
+A goal of this ongoing research is to provide grounding insight into the elements of which the complex multiple situated selves of human identity are composed.

 What the Freudian tradition has subjectively called, "sense of self" is for Jungian analytic psychology, where one's identity is lodged in the persona or ego and is subject to change in maturation.
 Carl Jung distinguished, "The self is not only the center but also the whole circumference which embraces both conscious and unconscious; it is the center of this totality...".
 The Self in Jungian psychology is "the archetype of wholeness and the regulating center of the psyche ... a transpersonal power that transcends the ego."
 As a Jungian archetype, it cannot be seen directly, but by ongoing individuating maturation and analytic observation, can be experienced objectively by its cohesive wholeness-making factor.

 Meanwhile, self psychology is a set of psychotherapeutic principles and techniques established by the Austrian-born American psychoanalyst Heinz Kohut upon the foundation of the psychoanalytic method developed by Freud, and is specifically focused on the subjectivity of experience, which, according to self psychology, is mediated by a psychological structure called the self.
+Examples of psychiatric conditions where such "sameness" may become broken include depersonalization, which sometimes occurs in schizophrenia, where the self appears different from the subject.